Skip to main content

 Etymology: Thomas Kimball (General Manager of the Union Pacific Railroad)

-Kimball County possesses many distinctive features.
-It is home to the highest elevation in the state -- Panorama Point which is 5,424 feet and located in the southwest corner of the county near where Nebraska, Colorado and Wyoming intersect.
-At one time, Kimball County was home to the world's largest complex of I.C.B.M.
-Minute Man missiles.
-This earned the county the title of "Missile Center of the United States."
+Kimball County claims the highest point of elevation in the state—Panorama Point, 5,424 feet above sea level, which is located in the southwest corner of the county where Nebraska, Colorado and Wyoming intersect.
+Kimball County was also once home to the world's largest complex of Intercontinental Ballistic Missiles (ICBMs), earning the county the title of "Missile Center of the United States."
+Kimball has also been known as “Nebraska’s Oil Capital.”
+As late as the 1980’s, the county featured over 1,400 active wells.

 Highlight an important program in your county in this space!
 Send an email to: